matias-ceau/scripts/docs/scripts/sync-repo.sh.md

 ### Dependencies

-- `git` - The version control system used.
+- `git`: Required for version control operations.
-- `bat` (optional, for pretty output) - A cat clone with wings.
-- `glow` (optional, for Markdown rendering) - Render Markdown on the CLI.
+- `bat`: Optional, for enhanced command output formatting.
+- `glow`: Optional, for displaying markdown in the terminal.
+- `bash`: The shell used to run the script.

 <a name="description" />